Synthetixio/synthetix/docs/content/contracts/index.md

     _ Computes fee entitlements based on the current exchange fee rate and incentive structure, to incentivise users to keep the system operating correctly.
     _ Defines the boundaries of recent fee periods, tracking the fees and rewards to be distributed in each one.
     _ Allows anyone to roll over to the next fee period once the current one has closed.
-    _ Accumulates synth exchange fees, holding them as a pool of XDR synths.
+    _ Accumulates synth exchange fees, holding them as a pool of sUSD.
     _ Directs the [`RewardEscrow`](RewardEscrow.md) to escrow inflationary SNX rewards for eligible issuers.
     _ Stores and manages the details of the last several mint/burn events for each account, in order to compute the quantity of fees and rewards they are owed for the past several fee periods. \* Allows issuers (or their delegated hot wallets) to claim any fees and rewards owed to them.

 Since the collection of exchange fees on synths is mediated through the [`Synthetix.exchange`](Synthetix.md#exchange) function, the fee pool interacts closely with both the [`Synthetix`](Synthetix.md) and [`Synth`](Synth.md) contracts.

 The [`Synthetix`](Synthetix.md) contract informs the fee pool when [fees are collected](FeePool.md#feepaid), and it is allowed to append historic issuance records to its own [account issuance ledger](FeePoolState.md#accountissuanceledger).
 The fee pool mostly interacts with other system components through [`Synthetix`](Synthetix.md).
-For example, it only interacts with the oracle through the Synthetix contract, in order to perform conversions into XDRs.
+For example, it only interacts with the oracle through the Synthetix contract, in order to issue fees and rewards.
 It also retrieves other data from there, like debt ledger information, issuance and collateralisation ratios, and the addresses of synth contracts.

 As the fee pool is responsible for computing the quantity of both exchange fees and inflationary rewards that issuers are entitled to, it also communicates with the [inflationary supply complex](#inflationary-supply).
 In particular, the [`RewardsDistribution`](RewardsDistribution.md) contract is allowed to set the level of inflationary rewards to be distributed through the fee pool, which then disburses them by adding new vesting schedule entries in the [`RewardEscrow`](RewardEscrow.md) contract.